kurrent-io/documentation/docs/getting-started/use-cases/outbox/tutorial-3.md

 In this tutorial you will achieve this by running the order processor application.

-This is a sample application within the order fulfillment system which listens for `OrderPlaced` events with a KurrentDB persistent subscription.
-Whenever it receives the event, it will kickstart a order fulfillment process simulated by inserting a record in a PostgreSQL table.
+This is a sample application within the order fulfillment system that listens for `OrderPlaced` events with a KurrentDB persistent subscription.
+Whenever it receives an event, it will kickstart an order fulfillment process simulated by inserting a record in a PostgreSQL table.

 ## Step 4: Create a KurrentDB Persistent Subscription Consumer Group

-To handle the triggering event, persistent subscription consumer group is created on KurrentDB.
-This is allows client applications to subscribe to events from KurrentDB.
+A persistent subscription consumer group is created on KurrentDB to handle the triggering event.
+This allows client applications to subscribe to events from KurrentDB.

-::: info Persistent Subscription and Consumer Group Persistent subscriptions in EventStoreDB are a type of subscription that is maintained by the server rather than the client.
-Unlike other subscription types, persistent subscriptions keep their position (checkpoint) on the server side, allowing them to continue from where they left off if the connection is closed or interrupted.
+::: info Persistent Subscription and Consumer Group Persistent subscriptions in KurrentDB are maintained by the server rather than the client.
+Keeping their position (checkpoint) on the server side, allows them to continue from where they left off if the connection is closed or interrupted.

-Consumer groups are a concept used with persistent subscriptions that enable the competing consumers pattern.
-All clients belonging to a single consumer group receive a portion of events, allowing for load balancing and parallel processing.
-Multiple consumer groups can be created for the same stream, each operating independently with their own checkpoint position maintained by the server.
+Consumer groups are a concept used with persistent subscriptions that enable the competing consumers pattern, where each clients belonging to a single consumer group receive a portion of events, allowing for load balancing and parallel processing.
+Multiple consumer groups can be created for the same stream, each operating independently with its own checkpoint position maintained by the server.

 [Click here](https://docs.kurrent.io/server/v25.0/features/persistent-subscriptions.html) for more information about persistent subscription and consumer groups.
 :::